 13 The God of Abraham, Isaac, and Jacob, the God of our fathers, glorified His Servant Jesus, whom you delivered up and denied in the presence of Pilate, when he was determined to let Him go.
 14 But you denied the Holy One and the Just, and asked for a murderer to be granted to you, 15 and killed the Prince of life, whom God raised from the dead, of which we are witnesses.

-In this section of Peter’s sermon, he answers his questions from verse twelve.
-Jesus healed the lame man, not the apostles.
+In this section of Peter’s sermon, he answered his questions from verse 12.
+Jesus—not the apostles—healed the lame man.

 The God of Abraham, Isaac, and Jacob, the God of our fathers,

 The reference to Abraham, Isaac, and Jacob harks back to God’s covenant promises with Israel.
 The emphasis is on God’s faithfulness to keep His promises.

 Peter described Jesus here as “His Servant,” the Father’s Servant.
 Isaiah used the term “servant” for the Messiah (Is 42:1; 49:6-7; 52:13; 53:11).
 The healing of the lame man fulfilled prophecy.
 God glorified Himself through Jesus’ healing ministry.
 God of Israel’s “fathers” glorified Jesus by the Resurrection (Jn 12:23; 17:1; Acts 2:33).
 The lame man was healed because Jesus was glorified in it.